 This study targets a specific area within an established part of the community for evaluation.
 The area is indicated in Figure 1 of this report.
-The existing uses in this area includes several industrial uses, commercial uses and a limited number of residential uses within the corporate limits of Grand Island.
+The existing uses in this area includes several commercial uses within the corporate limits of Grand Island.